seif744/Image-Generator/README.md

 # Image-Generator-w-o-OpenAI-API-
 This is an Image Generator by user input.
 It does not utilize any OpenAI API's.
 This is my first repo and I'm a beginner, so it might not be efficient but it was my first attempt at something outside of academics.

+To use this image generator, you will need to make your own API key with Hugging Faces. https://huggingface.co/settings/tokens.
+Use this and set the Permissions to **Read.
+The default permission is FineGrained, so make sure to switch it to **Read before creating your API key.

+Since I am using a free account and a free API, there is a limit on how many images can be generated, after which it will display the status code of 402 implying that it needs a payment per image to continue.
+If you have a paid account and pay for images, you will not face such an issue.

+Reiterating, this is my first project relating to API's, so please excuse the issues that may follow.